US STOCKS-S&P, Nasdaq fall as Apple drags, jobless claims data fuels rate jitters | Headlines

 - United States

-Defensive utilities was outperforming S&P sectors during the session, which Edward Jones' Fehr saw another sign of the market's risk-off mood on Thursday.
-The Philadelphia semiconductor index fell while shares of Apple suppliers including Skyworks Solutions, Qualcomm and Qorvo were in the red all day.
+Defensive utilities was the biggest gainer among S&P sectors, rising 1.3%, which Edward Jones' Fehr took as another sign of the market's risk-off mood.
+The Philadelphia semiconductor index fell 1.98% while shares of Apple suppliers including Skyworks Solutions, Qualcomm and Qorvo all fell more than 7%.

 Rick Meckler, partner at Cherry Lane Investments said the news from China refocused investors on the idea "that the relationship between the U.S. and China is a big risk to current equity prices, particularly in technology."
 Also denting sentiment about the world's second-largest economy, data showed China's exports and imports fell in August.

-Shares of U.S.-listed Chinese firms PDD Holdings , JD.com, Alibaba and Baidu also Fell.
-Also keeping the Dow afloat was a rise in McDonald's shares after Wells Fargo upgraded the stock to "overweight".
-Automation software firm UiPath rallied on an upbeat annual revenue forecast.
+Shares of U.S.-listed Chinese firms PDD Holdings , JD.com and Alibaba fell more than 4% while and Baidu lost 3.4%.
+Also helping to keep the Dow afloat was a 1% rise in McDonald's shares after Wells Fargo upgraded the stock to "overweight".
+Automation software firm UiPath rallied 11.5% on an upbeat annual revenue forecast.

+Declining issues outnumbered advancing ones on the NYSE by a 1.80-to-1 ratio; on Nasdaq, a 2.03-to-1 ratio favored decliners.
+The S&P 500 posted 13 new 52-week highs and 26 new lows; the Nasdaq Composite recorded 22 new highs and 268 new lows.

+On U.S. exchanges 9.76 billion shares changed hands compared with the 10.10 billion moving average for the last 20 sessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)